BlueByteSystemsInc/PDMShell/src/GETVARFROMDB.md

 Gets the value of a variable for a specified file or folder directly from the database.

 ## SYNTAX:
-getvarfromdb [-f file] [-v variable_name]
+getvarfromdb [-f filePath] [-var variableName] [-configs configNames]

 ## PARAMETERS:
--f file - The file or folder to get the variable from.
+-f filePath - The file or folder to get the variable from.

--v variable_name - The variable name to retrieve from the database.
+-var variableName - The variable name to retrieve from the database.

+-configs configNames - The configuration names to retrieve the variable from, separated by commas.

 ## EXAMPLES:
-getvarfromdb -f 'file1.sldprt' -v 'CustomVar'
+getvarfromdb -f "file1.sldprt" -var "CustomVar"

+## REMARKS:
+- The configuration names should be separated by commas.